Contact us to discuss your access requirements, including submitting your application in an alternative format.

 If your application is successful, the Funding Agreement and associated documents for your project may be audited, which will involve disclosure of such documents, including your personal information, to auditors for audit purposes only.

 If your application is successful, your personal details and the details of your application (including support material, the amount of funding you receive, the information you provide in your reports, and text and images relating to the funded activity) may be used, with your consent, for marketing and promotion of funding outcomes and South Australian arts and culture.

 This may include publication on our website and/or other Government websites, notifying your local Member of Parliament, the media, local government, the Australia Council for the Arts and State Government agencies.

-Any artists or organisations receiving funding or support through the Department of the Premier and Cabinet are asked to include our logo on any marketing and communications materials.
+Any artists or organisations receiving funding or support from Arts South Australia are asked to include our logo on any marketing and communications materials.

 This logo pack contains our logo in horizontal and vertical layouts, three colour variations (blue, black and CMYK) and two graphics formats (PNG, JPG).

 When applying our logo, please follow the Government of South Australia (GOSA) Branding Guidelines (PDF, 2.8 MB)

 If you have questions, please email ASAGrants@sa.gov.au